You found our list of the best company swag ideas for employees.

-From statement clothing to eco-friendly accessories, here is a list of swag ideas to delight staff and show employee appreciation.
+From statement clothing to eco-friendly accessories, here is a list of the best corporate swag ideas to delight staff and show employee appreciation.

 1. Cheese Boards

 Ideal for: Foodies, entertainers, gourmands

 The best piece of swag I ever received from an employer was a branded cheese board.
 The company the gift came from dealt with restaurants and most of the staff were dedicated foodies, so this was an especially on-theme and thoughtful gift.

 Cheese boards are one of the coolest new branded items for employees.
 Charcuterie is very trendy, and cheese boards are handy for every occasion from dinner parties to midday snacks.
 This gift is useful yet unique, and a simple wood-etched logo is a way to give a nod to the company without being too obvious that the product is branded.